petermchale/trfermikit/README.md

 conda activate trfermikit
 ```

-Only installation on Linux x86_64 is currently supported
+Only installation on Linux x86_64 is currently supported.

 One can invoke `trfermikit` from inside or outside its parent directory.
 For example, assuming that this directory has been copied to `~/bin`,